lucianopf/aws-lambda-express-api-with-jwt/README.md

 ## Usage

--   As soon as the application has been updated you should update at AWS using the following command: `./node_modules/.bin/claudia update`
+-   As soon as the application has been updated you should update at AWS using the following command: `npm run update`
 -   The CLI response has the url endpoint so it can be tested via CURL, Postman...
 -   By default the `/api`, `/api/login` and `/api/singup` are the only endpoints without Authorization header.
 -   All other paths must have Authorization header with the following format "Bearer <Token>".